 Andy Robson (Jazzwise magazine)

-Watch The Casimir Connection perform 'Eisenstein's Theory' live at the Lauderdale House, London, 30 September 2017.
+Watch The Casimir Connection perform 'Eisenstein's Theory' live at Sutton House, London, 6th July 2018.

 For more videos visit our Youtube channel.